 Despite the important omissions, that had to come through these results I came to very detailed Conclusions.

 According to Wolfgang’s Strickling instrument, the sky brightness measurements don’t cover a whole solar eclipse phenomenon.
 The data range includes the period from around 15 min before totality to 10 min after, giving 27 min of full measurement.
-Because the data from extreme moments of the measurement were sampled on the intermittent basis I decided to narrow these analyses down to 6 min before and after totality except for the overall charts giving values up to 10 min after 3rd contact.
+Because the data from extreme moments of the measurement were sampled on an intermittent basis I decided to narrow these analyses down to 6 min before and after totality except for the overall charts giving values up to 10 min after 3rd contact.

-Wolfgang Strickling has been measured the sky brightness around the totality in 5 directions: 4 cardinal points and zenith.
+Wolfgang Strickling has measured the sky brightness around the totality in 5 directions: 4 cardinal points and the zenith.
 These measurements (except the zenith one) were aimed at 15 and 45 degrees above the horizon (Pic.
 1).
 Basically, these angular distances from the horizon are the more haze-dependant, thus their brightness changes more effectively throughout the totality.

 4. SKY BRIGHTNESS CHANGES THROUGHOUT A SOLAR ECLIPSE

 The northern part of the sky remained the darkest throughout the whole eclipse phenomena due to the solar position (Pic.
 2).
-I have explained this issue before in this article and also in light level changes description.
+I have explained this issue before in this article and also in the light level changes description.
 Because the lunar shadow approached from the northwest the northern sky brightness drop was more noticeable before 2nd contact.
 The results clearly show a quicker Mag/arcsec2 increment in 1st partial phase for 45 deg altitude.
 The difference before-after mid-eclipse rises up to 0.02 mag for 93,5% obscuration and 0.03 mag for 94% obscuration.
 For this obscuration level, there is still no difference for the sky at 15 deg altitude, where the difference was recorded for 94,5% obscuration.
 The biggest northern sky brightness difference has been noticed around 30 sec outside the totality for 99,6% obscuration (Pic.
 3).
-According to the instrument the darkest northern sky has been recorded at 30 sec before 2nd contact and continued up to 30 sec after 2nd contact (Pic.
+According to the instrument the darkest northern sky has been recorded 30 sec before 2nd contact and continued up to 30 sec after 2nd contact (Pic.
 6).
 Before mid-eclipse, the northern sky at 15 deg altitude started getting brighter reaching -0.04 mag/arcsec drop.
-General for altitude 15 deg above the horizon the sky brightness changes remained almost symmetrical with min value around 30-40 sec before mid-eclipse unlike to higher part of the sky (45 deg) with mid-eclipse minimum.
+General for altitude 15 deg above the horizon the sky brightness changes remained almost symmetrical with min value of around 30-40 sec before mid-eclipse unlike to higher part of the sky (45 deg) with a mid-eclipse minimum.
 At the mid-eclipse the northern sky brightness was 11.32 mag/arcsec for 15 deg and 12.44 mag/arcsec2 for 45 deg above the horizon (Pic.
 3,5,6).

 The southern part of the sky’s behavior differed much due to high haze presence and forward scattering occurrence (Pic.
 4).
 A considerable difference is discernable between 15 deg and 45 deg altitude.
-The southern sky brightness difference is to be seen over the whole measurement period, although a noticeable difference is to be seen for 97% obscuration at 15 deg above the horizon (0.16 mag) and 97,4% obscuration for 45 deg above the horizon.
-We must know, that southern sky brightness variations were much bigger due to solar position around 53 deg above the horizon.
+The southern sky brightness difference is to be seen over the whole measurement period, although a noticeable difference is to be seen for 97% obscuration at 15 deg above the horizon (0.16 mag) and 97,4% obscuration at 45 deg above the horizon.
+We must know, that southern sky brightness variations were much bigger due to the solar position around 53 deg above the horizon.
 In terms of this, the changes occurred proportionally to a whole result.
 At the beginning of the measurement, the 45 deg sky brightness was 3.51 Mag/arcsec2 (for 92,5% obscuration).
 At the mid-eclipse, this value changed to 12.2 Mag.
-The southern sky at 15 deg above the horizon was a bit darker, due to bigger angular distance from the Sun.
-Initial sky brightness value was 6.02 mag and the lowest 12.37 mag (Pic.
+The southern sky at 15 deg above the horizon was a bit darker, due to the bigger angular distance from the Sun.
+The initial sky brightness value was 6.02 mag and the lowest was 12.37 mag (Pic.
 5, 6).
 The biggest sky brightness difference has been recorded for 99,6% at 15 deg altitude and between 2nd and 3rd contact accordingly 1.49 mag for 45 degrees and 1.02 mag for 15 deg above the horizon (Pic.
 4).
-Another curious thing is the invert brightness change in before-after relation up to 97% (Pic.
+Another curious thing is the inverted brightness change in before-after relation up to 97% (Pic.
 4, 5).

 I am not sure about the reason here, because the measurements come from a different place.
 I can guess, that this is because of the solar position movement across the sky.
 The instrument was heading exactly southward whereas the angular distance to the Sun was decreasing.
 The totality in Jackson Hole lasted earlier than in Riverton against the astronomical noon.
-As the angular distance was reducing the forward scattering became more significant, thereby sky brightness increased in the span of the time of measurement.
+As the angular distance was reduced the forward scattering became more significant, thereby sky brightness increased in the span of the time of measurement.

 These sections of the sky were the most interesting because they indicated almost correctly the shadow-in and shadow-out directions (Pic.
 7).
 The sky brightness difference is the most asymmetrical both on the western and eastern sections of the sky.
 A bigger difference is to be seen for 15 deg altitude both on the western and eastern part of the sky.
-Because the measurement covers the interval between 92% obscuration only there is no information about the moment, where this difference started to occur.
+Because the measurement covers the interval between 92% obscuration only there is no information about the moment when this difference started to occur.

 For the western part of the sky, the umbra approaching has been recorded at 94,5% obscuration.
 The before-after difference value increased rapidly from 0.16 to 0.28 Mag/arcsec2 (Pic.
 8).
 Next significant changes occur for 95,5% obscuration with similar values.
-The sky brightness before-after difference for 45 deg altitude is not as big as for 15 deg probably due to the bigger thickness of the atmosphere, which was affected by lunar shadow on a longer way.
+The sky brightness before-after difference for 45 deg altitude is not as big as for 15 deg probably due to the bigger thickness of the atmosphere, which was affected by the lunar shadow on a long way.
 At the upper sky, the thinner atmosphere doesn’t incur big brightness changes, hence the before-after difference is less noticeable even in hazy conditions.
 Anyway here also 94% is a significant moment, where the before-after difference becomes bigger.
 The biggest values of this difference are to be seen accordingly at 2nd contact for 15 degrees (0.9 Mag) and at 99.6% obscuration for 45 deg altitude (0.94 Mag).
-The reason is that the lower part of the western sky starts to brightening much faster than the upper one after mid-eclipse (Pic.
+The reason is that the lower part of the western sky starts to brighten much faster than the upper one after mid-eclipse (Pic.
 8, 11).
 This significant difference persists until mid-eclipse, however, decreases as a normal pattern.
 At 30-sec before-after mid-eclipse the values are 0.51 mag for 15 degrees and 0.28 mag for 45 degrees.
 From the 4th second of totality to mid-eclipse the lower part of the western sky is brightening twice quicker than the upper part at 45 deg altitude (Pic.
 8, 10).